CESSProject/doc-v2/cess-miners/storage-miner/multi-miner.md

 - **UseSpace:** Storage capacity of the storage node, measured in GB.
 - **UseCpu:** Number of logical cores used by the storage node.
-- **TeeList:** Use this list to specify the TEE Nodes first.
-- **Timeout:** Default 12 second for transaction with chain.
+- **TeeList:** Storage miner will not use public tee nodes on chain if set custom tee nodes in config.yaml.
-- **port:** Storage node use that port to communicat with each other, the port of each storage node must be different and not occupied by other process
+- **port:** Storage node use that port to communicat with each other, the port of each storage node must be different and not occupied by other process.
 - **apiendpoint:** An external IP address or domain which can be accessed by internet, default value: `hostPublicIP:port`.
 - **diskPath:** Absolute system path where the storage node run, requiring a file system to be mounted at this path.
 - **earningsAcc:** Used to receive mining rewards.
 [Get earningsAcc and mnemonic](../../user/cess-account.md)
 - **mnemonic:** Account mnemonic, consisting of 12 words, with each storage node requiring a different mnemonic, set mnemonic as node's signatureAcc in /opt/cess/mineradm/config.yaml.
 - **stakingAcc:** Used to pay for staking TCESS.
 4000 TCESS at least is required for stakingAcc([Get TCESS](https://cess.network/faucet.html)).
 SignatureAcc also can be a stakingAcc when delete property: stakingAcc or make it empty in /opt/cess/mineradm/config.yaml.
 - **chainWsUrl:** As an RPC node for blockchain synchronization.
 The priority of `miners[].chainWsUrl` is higher than `node.chainWsUrl` in /opt/cess/mineradm/config.yaml.
 - **backupChainWsUrls:** Backup RPC nodes that can be official RPC nodes or other RPC nodes you know.
-The priority of `miners[].backupChainWsUrls` is higher than `node.backupChainWsUrls` in
+The priority of `miners[].backupChainWsUrls` is higher than `node.backupChainWsUrls` in `/opt/cess/mineradm/config.yaml`.
-  /opt/cess/mineradm/config.yaml.
+- **Timeout:** Timeout about storage miner transaction with chain.
-- **watchdog.enable:** enable watchdog to monitor the health of the storage node.
+- **watchdog.enable:** Enable watchdog to monitor the health of the storage node.
-- **watchdog.apiUrl:** a public url that can access to the watchdog service, user can set a `dns resolution` and `proxy service` to these watchdog server. default value: `http://<host public ip>:$port`
+- **watchdog.apiUrl:** A public url that can access to the watchdog service, user can set a `dns resolution` and `proxy service` to these watchdog server. default value: `http://<host public ip>:$port`.
-- **watchdog.port:** watchdog server port
+- **watchdog.port:** Watchdog server listen at this port.
-- **watchdog.hosts:** watchdog server can scrape nodes data from these hosts, `ip` is the host ip, `port` is the port which docker daemon listen.
+- **watchdog.hosts:** Watchdog server can scrape nodes data from these hosts, `ip` is the host ip, `port` is the port which docker daemon listen.
 TLS configuration must be set if scrape data from a host in a public network. [how to set docker daemon tls](../../cess-miners/storage-miner/troubleshooting.md)
-- **watchdog.alert:** enable alert or not.
+- **watchdog.alert:** Enable alert or not.
 Watchdog will send alert to the email address you set in `watchdog.alert.email.receiver` and send webhook to the webhook url you set in `watchdog.alert.webhook` if alert enable.

 **/opt/cess/mineradm/config.yaml Template as below:**